PramitDutta1999/Conv-ViT-A-Convolution-and-Vision-Transformer-Based-Hybrid-Feature-Extraction-Method/README.md

 ## Reference

-This work is based on the published paper: *Conv-ViT: A Convolution and Vision Transformer-Based Hybrid Feature Extraction Method for Retinal OCT Classification*  [Read the full paper here](https://www.mdpi.com/2313-433X/9/7/140)
+This work was published as: *Conv-ViT: A Convolution and Vision Transformer-Based Hybrid Feature Extraction Method for Retinal OCT Classification*  [Read the full paper here](https://www.mdpi.com/2313-433X/9/7/140)

 If you use this code or model in your research, please cite the paper to acknowledge the original work.